awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/RelatedResources.md

 The following are download links to the sample applications that are deployed as part of [Getting Started Using Elastic Beanstalk](GettingStarted.md)\.

 **Note**
 Some samples use features that may have been released since the release of the platform you are using\.
-If the sample fails to run, try updating your platform to a current version, as described in [Elastic Beanstalk Supported Platforms](concepts.platforms.md)\.
+If the sample fails to run, try updating your platform to a current version, as described in [AWS Elastic Beanstalk Supported Platforms](concepts.platforms.md)\.
 + **Single Container Docker** – [docker\-singlecontainer\-v1\.zip](samples/docker-singlecontainer-v1.zip)
 + **Multicontainer Docker** – [docker\-multicontainer\-v2\.zip](samples/docker-multicontainer-v2.zip)
 + **Preconfigured Docker \(Glassfish\)** – [docker\-glassfish\-v1\.zip](samples/docker-glassfish-v1.zip)